 Mizuna is an Asian leafy green well suited for salads or salad mixes such as mesclun.
 Mizuna can also be used in stir-fries and soups and added to other dishes at the end of cooking.
 Mizuna is similar to mustard greens though milder flavored—a bit peppery, tangy, and with a light cabbage flavor.

-Mizuna is best grown in cool weather, but unlike many leafy greens it is slow to bolt in hot weather.
+Mizuna is best grown in cool weather, but unlike many leafy greens, it is slow to bolt in hot weather.
 Sow mizuna in the garden in spring as soon as the soil can be worked.
-It will germinate in soil as chilly as 40°F (4°C).
-It can be started indoors early for transplanting out mid spring just before the last frost.
-Also grow mizuna in the garden in fall and in a plastic tunnel or cold frame for harvest through the winter.
+It will germinate in the soil as chilly as 40°F (4°C).
+It can be started indoors early for transplanting out mid-spring just before the last frost.
+Also, grow mizuna in the garden in fall and in a plastic tunnel or cold frame for harvest through the winter.